PrimeTimeTran/next-blog/data/kb/atom/math/calc/core/stochastic/itos-integral.md

+---
+tags:
+  - stochastic-calculus
+  - probability
+  - finance
+---

 # Itô Integral

 ## Definition

-The Itô integral is a way to define integration with respect to a stochastic process, specifically Brownian motion (W_t), where standard calculus integrals do not apply due to non-smooth randomness.
+The Itô integral is a way to define integration with respect to a stochastic process, specifically Brownian motion $W_t$, where standard calculus integrals do not apply due to non-smooth randomness.

 It defines expressions of the form:

 $$
-\int_0^T X_t , dW_t
+\int_0^T X_t \, dW_t
 $$

-where (X_t) is a stochastic process.
+where $X_t$ is a stochastic process.

 ---